 The mission is largely run on a communal basis with many of the staff working as volunteers, without pay but the mission helps to meet their needs by providing food and supplies.
 There are also workers who do work for a salary, though it is very minimal.
-The whole “family” consists of about 220 people.
-The mission loves to have volunteer workers to help out, more information can be found the in volunteering sections of our site.
+The whole “family” consists of about 180 people.
+The mission loves to have volunteer workers to help out, more information can be found on volunteering section of our site.

 Please take some time to sit and browse through the rest of our orphanages website, we do our best to update it regularly.
 There is plenty of information to see that we hope will bring you closer to understanding us, our orphans, our goals and our dreams.
 If you are looking for volunteering information or volunteer work with our orphans please take a look at our visitors information section.

 So take a look around our website; meet the team, see what we do.
 We would love to get to know you more, learn about how you heard of our organization and also hear any thoughts or ideas that you might have.
 If you are interested in volunteering or donating, please click the appropriate buttons below.
 We cannot do this work alone so we’re glad you’re here.
 Welcome to the family!